The-Founders-Lab/Kawa-Carrier-Micro-App/api/README.md

 ### Micro app Webhook

 ## Installation

 ```bash
 $ npm install
 ```

 ## Setup your environment variables.

 Make sure to update the new variables in the .env file

 ```bash
 $ cp .sample.env .env
 ```

-## Confirm your mongodb instance is on
+## Confirm your postgresql db has started

 ## Running the app